-Applies to: Win Sentry, SQL Sentry, and BI Sentry when the target has Windows (meaning targets on Linux, AWS RDS, and Azure Managed Instance, for example, will not have this tab).
-It's only available for SQL Sentry when using the advanced security mode (i.e. Full Access).
+Applies to: Windows, SQL Server, and SSAS targets when the target has Windows (meaning targets on Linux, AWS RDS, and Azure Managed Instance, for example, will not have this tab).
+It's only available for SQL Server when using the advanced security mode (i.e. Full Access).

 The Processes tab is available as part of Performance Analysis for Windows.